willdot/willdot.github.io/_posts/2018-19-06-SecretManager.md

 Now to add a secret, use the following:
 ```
-dotnet user-secrets set "Test:" "12345"
+dotnet user-secrets set "Test" "12345"
 ```
 This should give a success message, and then when running the list command again, you should see the secret.

-The first string provided (in this instance "Test:") is the key name and the second string (in this instance "12345") is the value.
+The first string provided (in this instance "Test") is the key name and the second string (in this instance "12345") is the value.

 Now to remove, use the following:
 ```
-dotnet user-secrets set "Test:"
+dotnet user-secrets set "Test"
 ```
 Once again, run the list command and you will see no results.